The Open Source CMS, Drupal, is approaching its 20th birthday and has evolved significantly over the years.

-Drupal 9 is nothing but the absence of deprecated code in the Drupal 8.9 version.
-It is identical to Drupal 8.9 for everyone–editors, site builders, and developers, and Drupal 8.8.0 will be the last release to deprecate for Drupal 9.
-Built with an API-first development approach, Drupal 9 boosts structural tools that can define editorial workflows.
-Though, it is only about time for the users to give us honest feedback.
+Drupal 9 is essentially Drupal 8.9 with deprecated code removed.
+It remains familiar to everyone, including editors, site builders, and developers.
+Drupal 8.8.0 was the last release to deprecate code for Drupal 9.
+Developed with an API-first approach, Drupal 9 offers structural tools to define editorial workflows.

 Why Was The Code Deprecated?

 Deprecating code during Drupal 8's development allowed issues to be worked out even before Drupal 9's release.
 It avoided the need for extensive refactoring, simplifying the migration process.
 However, migrating from Drupal 7 to Drupal 9 can still be a significant task for sites running different versions of Drupal.

 The big questions are whether it's time to consider Drupal again and how urgent this migration is.

 Drupal 8.9, the final version of Drupal 8, will receive bug fixes and security coverage only until November 2021.
 Drupal 9's development and security updates will continue beyond that timeline.

 This means you can stick with Drupal 8.9 until the end of 2021.

 However, it's important to note that Drupal 9 is ideal for sites looking for forward compatibility with later releases.